John Allen Chau: Contact with Sentinelese and death

-On his final visit, on November 17, Chau instructed the fishermen to abandon him and afterwards he was killed by the tribesmen, likely by arrows.
-The fishermen later saw the islanders dragging Chau's body and the next day they saw his body being buried on the shore.
+On what became his final visit on November 17, Chau told the fishermen once again bringing him to the island to leave without him.
+Sometime during this visit, Chau was fatally shot by Sentinelese arrows.
+The fishermen later reported seeing the Sentinelese drag his body and, the next day, bury him on the beach.

 Aftermath

-Upon learning about Chau's death, the fishermen returned to Port Blair and gave Chau's diary to his friend, a Christian preacher, residing in the capital city.
+Upon learning about Chau's death, the fishermen returned to Port Blair and gave Chau's diary to his friend, a Christian preacher, residing in the city.
 He informed Chau's family in the U.S., who contacted the Consulate General of the United States in Chennai for assistance.
-The Andaman government was notified on November 19.
+The Andaman administration was notified on November 19.
 On November 21, the Director General of Police issued a statement on the restrictions on public access to North Sentinel Island.

-Despite efforts by Indian authorities, which involved a tense encounter with the tribe, Chau's body was not recovered.
 Indian officials made several attempts to recover the body but eventually abandoned those efforts.
-An anthropologist involved in the case told The Guardian that the risk of a dangerous clash between investigators and the islanders was too great to justify any further attempts.
+An anthropologist involved in the attempts remarked the likelihood of a violent confrontation between recovery teams and the Sentinelese was too high to justify continuing the effort.
 A murder case was opened following his death.

-Chau was criticized by Survival International, among others, for visiting the island despite the possibility of introducing pathogens to the native Sentinelese.
-These pathogens could have been deadly as it was likely that the native Sentinelese had not been previously exposed to diseases from outside the island.
-All Nations, the evangelical organization that trained Chau, was criticized on social media for describing Chau as a martyr while expressing condolences for Chau's death.
-Chau's father also blamed his son's death on the missionary community for inculcating an extreme Christian vision in Chau.
+The incident drew global attention from journalists.
+While some evangelical groups described Chau as a martyr, the vast majority of media negatively described Chau's visits.
+Organizations such as Survival International, among others, criticized Chau for visiting the island because of the risk of introducing pathogens to the native Sentinelese.
+Possible pathogens could have been deadly, as native Sentinelese were unlikely to have been previously exposed to diseases from outside the island.
+Chau's father also blamed his son's death on the missionary community for instilling what he believed was an extreme Christian vision in Chau.